 - What platform do you need to use?
 Are you all in on the Apple ecosystem?
-If so, you might want to stick with something from the Mac/iOS section.
-Are you locked down at work?
-You may need to stick with Outlook.
+Is your Windows computer locked down at work?
+Are you mobile-first?
 Do you need to use both Mac and Windows or desktop and Android, or do you live in your browser?
 Maybe a web-based tool will work best.

 - How complex are your tasks and projects?
 If you have a lot of moving parts, an app like OmniFocus is great for giving you clarity.
 If you have more simple needs and don’t want complexity, Things might be a better choice.